Bloom: FROM FOOD TO FUEL, THE EPIC STORY OF HOW ALGAE CAN SAVE OUR WORLD

 There are as many algae on earth as stars in the universe, and they have been essential to life on our planet for aeons.
 Algae created our oxygen-rich atmosphere, abundant oceans and coral reefs.
 Crude oil is made of dead algae, and algae are the ancestors of all plants.

-Bloom will overturn everything you thought you knew about algae and the immense power that they hold.
+Whether you thought algae was just the gunk in your fish tank or you eat seaweed with your porridge, Bloom will overturn everything you thought you knew about these little green cells and the immense power that they hold.
 This could be the future of our rapidly changing world.